conveniencepro/feedback/README.md

 - Suggest improvements
 - Ask questions

-- ## Issue Templates

 ## Issue Templates

 We provide templates to help you submit clear and actionable feedback:
 - **Bug Report**: Report issues you've encountered
 - **Feature Request**: Suggest new features or improvements

-  - Thank you for helping us improve ConveniencePro!
+Thank you for helping us improve ConveniencePro!